srivastavaechchhit/Java-and-DSA/9. Arrays/3. Arraylists/Notes.md

   of OOPs as ```int``` is just a normal variable.
 To overcome this, we have been given the replacement as wrapper classes
 - The classes and methods of the package ```java.util``` works on objects and not on the primitive data types
-- In the **collections framework**, there are some data structures like Arraylists, Stacks and Queues that stores objects only.
+- In the **Collections framework**, there are some data structures like Arraylists, Stacks, and Queues that store objects only.